John Constable: Later life

 He also spoke against the new Gothic Revival movement, which he considered mere "imitation".

 In 1835, his last lecture to students of the Royal Academy, in which he praised Raphael and called the Academy the "cradle of British art", was "cheered most heartily".
 He died on the night of 31 March 1837, apparently from heart failure, and was buried with Maria in the graveyard of St John-at-Hampstead Church in Hampstead in London.
 (His children John Charles Constable and Charles Golding Constable are also buried in this family tomb.)
+His friend Charles Robert Leslie published his influential biography Memoirs of the Life of John Constable in 1843.

 Locations

 Bridge Cottage is a National Trust property, open to the public.
 Nearby Flatford Mill and Willy Lott's Cottage (the house visible in The Hay Wain) are used by the Field Studies Council for courses.
 The largest collection of original Constable paintings outside London is on display at Christchurch Mansion in Ipswich.
 Somerville College, Oxford is in possession of a portrait by Constable.

+Constable's daughter Isabel donated a large collection of his work to the British Museum In 1888.
+A 2026 exhibition was largely drawn from this donation, showing primarily the artist's graphic work during his later career in the 1820s and 1830s.